unvt/niroku/NARRATIVE.md

 ## Principles

 - Keep things simple and understandable
-- Prefer open standards and open‑source tools
 - Respect the constraints of our users (power, connectivity, hardware)
-- Use generative AI responsibly as agents and as companions
+- Use generative AI responsibly as companions
-- Errors are shared; we fix them together
+- Errors are common, and shared; we fix them together

 ## What is next

 - Improve documentation that is easy to understand
 - Make installation faster and safer when possible
-- Add small, practical examples to help learning
-- Keep the project aligned with the UN Smart Maps Group vision

 ## What this project does